What you need to know about Michigan car insurance

 The state requires you to carry these minimum limits:

-Your policy list these limits as 20/40/10.
+Your policy list these limits as 50/100/10.
 If there is a lawsuit against you, the court could award a judgment above these limits.
 The severity of the accident and the assets that you have available will be factors in any awards given.
-The minimum requirements will change to 50/100/10 effective July 1, 2020.
+The state recommends that everyone carries 250/500/10 effective July 1, 2020.
+You will have to sign a form if you choose a limit less than the recommendation.

 Property Protection Insurance